View Joel Ellis's Obituary on www.leadertelegram.com/ and share memories

 Joel proved his dedication to Homeland Security by being presented an award for Top Screener for the state of Wisconsin in 2004.

-He will be sadly missed by his loving wife, Rita of Eau Claire, Wi.; three children, Erin Ellis, Jennifer Ford (Mark DeWall) and John (Jennifer) Wisocky; five grandchildren, Riley Ellis, Adam, Kinley and Bennett Wisocky and Timmy Jayce Gipson; his mother, Ida Ellis; brother, Gary (Nancy) Ellis; two sisters, Linda (Jay) Daniels and Sheri (Jeff) Henneman; two brothers- in- law, Glenn (LuAnn) Sokolowski and David (Karen) Sokolowski; by many nieces and nephews; and by former spouse, Bettye (McKean) Finnell.
+He will be sadly missed by his loving wife, Rita of Eau Claire, Wi.; one child, Erin Ellis; two step children, Jennifer Ford (Mark DeWall) and John (Jennifer) Wisocky; two grandchildren, Riley Ellis and Timmy Jayce Gipson; three step grandchildren, Adam, Kinley and Bennett Wisocky; his mother, Ida Ellis; brother, Gary (Nancy) Ellis; two sisters, Linda (Jay) Daniels and Sheri (Jeff) Henneman; two brothers- in- law, Glenn (LuAnn) Sokolowski and David (Karen) Sokolowski; by many nieces and nephews and former spouse, Bettye (McKean) Finnell.

 He was preceded in death by his Father, Charles Ellis.